dolie/FlySkyI6-wiki/Setup-Snap-Flaps.md

 See [this article](https://www.slopeaerobatics.com/articles/how-to/an-introduction-to-4-axis-slope-aerobatics/) at *slopeaerobatics.com* for
 the details.

+In addition, we want to be able to control the camber/reflex of the main wing also with a potentiometer, independent of the elevator stick.

 ## Set up

 The main challenge is to overcome the limit of FS-i6, only three usable